KeltonMVP/rules/docs/leaders/leader-rules.en.md

 Violation of all the above rules will be penalized (<span style="color:red;">sanction: Verbal Warning</span> for the first offense, <span style="color:red;">Leader Warn</span> for subsequent offenses).

+### Resignation Requests

+<span style="color:var(--pink);">5.3.1</span> All resignation requests must receive a response within a maximum of 48 hours from the time they are submitted, except when the Leader has an inactivity request.
+In such cases, the Leader will have 24 hours after the end of the inactivity period to respond.

+<span style="color:var(--pink);">5.3.2</span> The language and content of the resignation request must be appropriate.
+If the member insults, mocks, or uses inappropriate language in the resignation request, they will be dismissed with <span style="color:var(--pink);">Faction Punish 60/60.</span>

+<span style="color:var(--pink);">5.3.3</span> Members with a resignation request are exempt from mandatory faction activities if the request was made before these activities (meetings, trainings, events, wars, etc.).

+Violation of any of the above rules will result in penalties (<span style="color:red;">penalty: Verbal Warning</span> for the first offense, <span style="color:red;">Leader Warn</span> for subsequent offenses).

 ## 6. Complaints and Activity Report

 ### Website Complaints